telerik/blazor-docs/knowledge-base/grid-search-in-hidden-fields.md

 ## Solution

 By default, the Grid looks in all string fields in its currently visible columns.
 You can [customize the SearchBox]({%slug grid-searchbox%}#customize-the-searchbox), so the Grid will search only in certain columns.
-However, the search will still be based on the **visible** fields provided to the `Field` parameter of the `GridSearchBox`.
+However, the search will still be based on the **visible** fields provided to the `Fields` parameter of the `GridSearchBox`.

 If you want to search in the hidden fields of the Grid, do the following: